Skip to main content

 Export your Client data

 We don’t gate keep your data.
-You can export your client list from Clovo at any time as a CSV file which can be useful for those occasional times you need your client data for a system we don’t have an integration yet or for your own reporting reasons.
+You can export your client list from Clovo at any time as a CSV file, which can be useful for those occasional times you need your client data for a system we don’t integrate with, for your accountant, or simply for your own records.

 • Phone number